 An independent, international, non-profit organization founded in 1996, the Marine Stewardship Council (MSC) manages a program to assess wild-capture fisheries and certify them as “sustainable” if they meet criteria in the MSC Fisheries Standard.

 Through certification, the Marine Stewardship Council acknowledges those select fisheries that meet its sustainable fishing benchmarks.
 If more fisheries worldwide become capable of meeting MSC’s fishery and chain-of-custody standards, the global seafood supply chain will become more traceable and sustainable.

-Tuna Fishery Assessment and Certification
+Tuna Fisheries and MSC Assessment or Certification

 Ideally, all tuna would be sourced from MSC-certified fisheries, and all fisheries would receive an 80-100 score on each MSC Performance Indicator (PI) — that is, receive MSC certification without conditions.
 ISSF’s 2018-2022 Strategic Plan lays out how our organization will continue to help fisheries improve — and advance their sustainability efforts — so they can meet MSC certification criteria.